 11 Shady Behaviors Of A Pathological Liar

-Ever dealt with someone who just can’t seem to stick to the truth?
-It can be a real rollercoaster.
 Pathological liars are in a league of their own when it comes to bending the truth.
 It’s not just about telling a fib here and there; it’s a whole pattern of behavior.
-So, here’s a look at 11 behaviors that might signal you’re dealing with a pathological liar.
+There’s nothing worse than being deceived or shielded from the truth, especially because sometimes it’s really hard to tell when it’s happening.
+Here’s how you know you’re dealing with someone who can’t tell the truth to save their lives.

 1. They’re always changing their stories.